simolus3/drift/docs/pages/docs/Dart API/tables.md

 When the combined value of multiple columns should be unique, this needs to be declared on the table by overriding the `uniqueKeys` getter:

-{% include "blocks/snippet" snippets = snippets name="unique-table" %}
+{% include "blocks/snippet" snippets = snippets name = "unique-table" %}

 ### Custom constraints on tables

 Some table constraints are not directly supported in drift yet.
 Similar to [custom constraints](#custom-constraints) on columns, you can add those by overriding `customConstraints`:

-{% include "blocks/snippet" snippets = snippets name="custom-constraint-table" %}
+{% include "blocks/snippet" snippets = snippets name = "custom-constraint-table" %}

 ## Index